fuzzy01/CoolingControl/README.md

 - Description of the fields:
   - `ScriptPath`: Path to the Lua script for fan control logic (e.g., `config/cooling_control.lua`).
   - `UpdateIntervalMs`: Interval in milliseconds between reading sensors, running control logic and setting controls (default: 1000 ms).
   - `LogLevel`: Logging level (e.g., "Information", "Debug").
+  - `MaxControlLoopErrors`: Number of errors allowed within a 60-second window before the service stops.
+Increase this to tolerate brief sensor glitches (default: 10).
   - `LHMConfig`: Configuration for Libre Hardware Monitor (LHM) sensor type groups.
   - `Controls`: List of fan/pump controls with their aliases, identifiers, and RPM sensors.
   - `Sensors`: List of sensors with their aliases and identifiers.